aframevr/aframe/docs/components/laser-controls.md

 These controller components get activated if its respective controller is connected and detected via the Gamepad API.
-Then the model of the actual controller is used. laser-controls then configures the [cursor component][cursor] for listen to the appropriate events and configures the [raycaster component][raycaster] to draw the laser.
+Then the model of the actual controller is used. laser-controls then configures the [cursor component][cursor] to listen to the appropriate events and passes the `hand` property to ensure WebXR events are filtered by controller handedness.
+This prevents one controller's trigger press from affecting another controller's hovered entity.
+It also configures the [raycaster component][raycaster] to draw the laser.

 When the laser intersects with an entity, the length of the line gets truncated to the distance to the intersection point.